tildearrow/kwin-lowlatency/README.md

 update Plasma to 5.19 before building. this might include going back to vanilla KWin for the purpose of building the package.

+**MANJARO HAS NOT UPDATED TO PLASMA 5.19 YET.
+PLEASE USE THE 5.18 PKGBUILD.
+READ ABOVE.**

 > what's this "Paint cursor" effect in Desktop Effects?

 it's an effect I wrote back in 2018 when experimenting with kmsgrab for some private recordings.